nnellans/bicep-guide/README.md

 param someName array = [ 'one', 'two', 'three' ]

 // 2. multi-line arrays
-// Use commas or line breaks to separate values param someName array = [
+// Use line breaks to separate values param someName array = [
-  'one',
+  'one'
-  'two',
+  'two'
   'three'
 ]
 ```
-- A comma after the last value is supported, but not required
+- In single-line, a comma after the last value is supported, but not required
 - The data types in an array do NOT have to match, as each item is represented by the 'any' type
 - Bicep arrays are zero-based, so `exampleArrayParameter[0] = 'value1'`